cruentusmors/Claude.ai-Font-Fix/readme.md

 ## 📖 Overview

 Claude.ai uses serif fonts by default for AI responses, which can be harder to read for some users.
-This extension automatically replaces those serif fonts with clean, modern sans-serif fonts across the entire Claude interface.
+This extension automatically replaces those serif fonts with clean, modern sans-serif fonts across the entire Claude interface with real-time toggle functionality.

 ## ✨ Features

 - **Automatic Font Replacement**: Instantly converts serif fonts to sans-serif
 - **System Font Integration**: Uses your system's native fonts for optimal rendering
 - **Dynamic Content Support**: Works with new messages as they appear
-- **Toggle Control**: Easy enable/disable through extension popup with automatic page reload
+- **Real-time Toggle Control**: Instant enable/disable through extension popup - no page reload required
+- **Smart Font Restoration**: Properly restores original serif fonts when disabled
 - **Lightweight**: Minimal performance impact
 - **Persistent Settings**: Remembers your preferences across sessions
 - **Debug Support**: Console logging for troubleshooting